johnandrea/draw-dna-matches/README.md

 Dispay the version number then exit

--- min=alue
+-- min=value

 Minimum match value (cM) to include in the output.
+Only integer values are allowed.
 Default 0.

 --max=value

 Maximum match value (cm) to include in the output.
+Only integer values are allowed.
 Default 5000.

 --format=dot